augustinevt/pizza/README.md

-user puts in information and clicks button to make Pizza
+user puts in information and clicks button to make Pizza +

-user pushes click and a display div appears
+user pushes click and a display div appears +

-pizza object information is displayed in the div
+pizza object information is displayed in the div +

+I need to style and make price function more interesting